 - Pairs well with anything.
 Seared chicken breasts pair well with all of your favorite side dishes, from salad to pasta to grains, making this the perfect recipe for dinners and meal prep.

-You don’t need any complicated ingredients to make cast iron chicken breasts.
+You don’t need any complicated ingredients to make cast iron skillet chicken breasts.
 Simple Italian herbs and seasonings are infused into the meat as soon as it hits the buttered skillet.
 Here’s the full list of ingredients for this recipe:

 - Olive oil – To prevent the chicken from sticking to the pan and to help form a gorgeous golden crust.
+Any oil works, including vegetable oil or canola oil.

 - Butter – To infuse flavor into the chicken.